zeropse/zeroguru/README.md

 ## How It Works

-1. **Code Input**: Select a programming language from the dropdown and enter your code in the Monaco editor
+1. **Code Input**: Select a programming language from the dropdown and enter code in the Monaco editor
 2. **AI Analysis**: Click "Analyze Code" to send the code to the backend API
 3. **Gemini API Processing**: The server uses Google's Gemini AI to generate a structured JSON response containing:
    - A comprehensive explanation of the code's functionality and logic